Saturday, 24 December 2011

 It was looking better, but the game play was pretty dreary (far more than it is now believe you me).
 It was over this part of development where programming is the most fun.
 You have the basic structure in place, and adding features doesn't seem as painful as before.
 You can experiment a lot, and see what works, and more importantly, what doesn't.
 It was in this phase that grenades were added, as were the red patches on the enemies back to cause them to blow up in one shot, and finally a flying enemy to make the enemies ever slightly more varied.

-Before you could tip your hat to the attractive passer by, we were nearing completion.
+Before I knew it we were nearing completion.
 At this stage focus was moved to the sounds and menus and all other manner of things not related to the game itself (which all add up to be a lot more than you think).
 Another good friend of mine, one Ed Trethowan provided some lovely background music while SoundSnap.com provided the screams and dulcet tones of my hero that grace your ears.
 It was here too that I realized we needed a developer name, and ToRchEd was born (See if you can guess why that was the name)

 The last and final hurdle was the addition of a high scores table.
 This was one the most painful programming problems I have ever experienced.
 The save and load operations required for a high scores table worked perfectly on the computer, but as soon as you tried to run it on the 360....
 BOOOOOM - Error Code 4, thank you, try again.
 You of course cannot debug your code while it is running on the 360, so good luck finding out exactly what went wrong.
 I was stumped for a while on this but finally managed to crack it (I will upload how I did it soon if anyone is interested)